CloudSlang/docs/tutorial/12_lesson.rst

 When calling the operation, we'll need to pass values for all the arguments listed in the documentation that are not optional.

-You might have noticed that operation and flow inputs are generally named using snake_case.
-This is in keeping with Python conventions, especially when using an operation that has a ``python_script`` type action.
-The ``send_mail`` operation though, uses a ``java_action`` so its inputs follow the Java camelCase convention.

 Imports
 -------